Girls Inc. Eureka!

 About

-Girls Inc. Eureka! is a 5-year STEM magnet program where youth take part in exciting lessons and activities that explore STEM through inquiry-based, critical thinking, and hands-on activities.
-The program also includes complimentary activities focused on making healthy choices, emerging adulthood, life skill development, physical activity, mentoring, post-secondary preparation, networking opportunities, internships, field trips, project-based learning, Monthly Learning Sessions throughout the school year, and a Fifth-Year Leadership Project.
-Cohorts of youth stay together throughout their five years in the program and build community with their cohort.
+Girls Inc. Eureka! is a five-year STEM magnet program where youth take part in exciting lessons and activities that explore STEM through inquiry-based, critical thinking, and hands-on activities.
+The program includes project-based learning, complimentary activities in making healthy choices, emerging adulthood, and life skill development, as well as field trips.
+Participants also engage in Monthly Learning Sessions throughout the school year, internships during their high school years, and a Fifth-Year Leadership Project.

 • Ages: 13–18 years old